bbetanc1/partitions/README.md

 This package implements the methods introduced in the following paper:

 > Betancourt, Brenda, Giacomo Zanella and Rebecca C. Steorts (2020).
-"Random Partitions Models for Microclustering tasks".
+"Random Partitions Models for Microclustering Tasks".

 ## Background